PADDLE DISTANCES AND TIMES...

 RAIN STATUS: Multiple rain events over the last month

-RIVER LEVEL: 8.19m and steady - April/May at the Wangaratta marker.
+RIVER LEVEL: 8.78m and steady - October at the Wangaratta marker.

 KAYAK CONDITIONS: Lots of fun, safe and very easy paddling.
 The water flow is tracking at about 3km/hour meaning you can easily paddle at 6km to 8km/hour.
 With the height of the river at just over 8m and just below the minor food level the water is very flat and great views are afforded.
 The Kayaking is fun and very relaxing.